CYBAVO/android_wallet_sdk_sample/docs/sdk_guideline.md

 ## Reset PIN code - with Security Question
 - There are 2 ways to reset PIN code, one is by answering security questions

   1. Before that, the user has to set the answers of security questions.
+  Please note that the account must have at least a wallet, otherwise, the API will return `ErrNoWalletToBackup` error.
   ```java
   public abstract void setupBackupChallenge(PinSecret pinSecret,
                                                 BackupChallenge challenge1, BackupChallenge challenge2, BackupChallenge challenge3,